Hypotension: stabilising blood pressure and improving energy

 Contributing factors

-As benign hypotension has no specific know cause, conditions or dysfunctions that result in the following may need to be considered as risk factors for:
+As benign hypotension has no specific known cause, conditions or dysfunctions that result in the following may need to be considered as risk factors for:

 Treatment for low blood pressure (hypotension) – the conventional approach